renegadejade/blackroot-web/README.md

-# Tengwar Tools
+# Blackroot

-Tengwar Tools is a set of tools to build characters, tracking campaigns, and more, for The One Ring 2e tabletop role-playing game published by Free League Publishing.
+Blackroot is a set of tools to build characters, tracking campaigns, and more, for The One Ring 2e tabletop role-playing game published by Free League Publishing.